-Our rule is nonstandard and further discussion is necessary.
-We first note that due to the way Δp_n quantities are constructed they are not independent.
-Thus their histogram is only an approximation of the true probabilities of price movement.
-However, since we are only interested in extreme price movement, rule (1) will identify candidate rare events which may or may not correspond to the true probability level α .
-We may have a better depiction of the true histogram of the price movement by considering non-overlapping windows.
+Note: The $\Delta p_n$ quantities are not independent.
+Thus, the empirical distribution is only an approximation of the true probabilities of price movement.
+However, rule (1) will identify candidates for rare events which may or may not correspond to the true probability level $\alpha$ .
+If we use non-overlapping windows, the resulting rare events will correspond better to the level $\alpha$ .
 There are two reasons why this is not feasible.
-First, by considering non-overlapping windows we may lose extreme price differences calculated using prices from these non-overlapping windows.
-Second, in a previous study (Mariani et. al., 2009) the authors have shown that returns calculated from tick data exhibit long memory behavior.
+First, by considering non-overlapping windows we can lose extreme price differences calculated using prices from the non-overlapping windows.
+Second, in a previous study (Mariani et al., 2009) the authors have shown that returns calculated from tick data exhibit long memory behavior.
 Thus, even by considering non-overlapping windows one cannot guarantee that the observations are independent.